Maxwell Bodenheim: Death

-Bodenheim and Ruth were murdered February 6, 1954, at a flophouse at 97 Third Avenue in Manhattan, by a 25-year-old dishwasher, Harold "Charlie" Weinberg.
+Bodenheim and Ruth were murdered on February 6, 1954, at a flophouse at 97 Third Avenue in Manhattan, by a 25-year-old dishwasher, Harold "Charlie" Weinberg.
 They had befriended him on the streets of the Village and he offered to let them spend the night in his room a few blocks from the Bowery.

-Weinberg and Ruth had sex near the cot where the 62-year-old drunken Bodenheim appeared to be sleeping.
-Bodenheim arose, challenged Weinberg, and they began fighting.
+Weinberg and Ruth had sex near the cot where the drunken Bodenheim appeared to be sleeping.
+Bodenheim then arose, challenged Weinberg, and they began fighting.
 Weinberg shot Bodenheim twice in the chest.
-He beat Ruth and stabbed her four times in the back.
+He then beat Ruth and stabbed her four times in the back.

 Weinberg confessed to the double homicide, but said in his defense, "I ought to get a medal.
 I killed two Communists."
 Weinberg was judged insane (sociopathic) and sent to a mental institution.

 Hecht offered to pay for Bodenheim's funeral.
 Bodenheim's ex-wife, Minna Schein, made arrangements to have him buried in her family plot in Cedar Park Cemetery, Emerson, New Jersey.